jccpalmer/site/content/_index.md

 title = 'Home'
 +++

 Welcome to my website.
-My name is JC, a technical writer, freelance technology journalist, and FOSS advocate.
+My name is Jordan, a technical writer, freelance technology journalist, and FOSS advocate.
 This site serves as a central hub for my blog posts, project descriptions, and my documentation (hosted separately).\
 \
 If you've landed here, it means that you and I share some kind of common interest.
 Homelab projects?
 Mechanical keyboards?
 General nerding out over FOSS or philosophy?
 Whatever your reason for stopping by, I'm sure we have something in common.\
 \